csestili/gan-video-synth/README.md

     # ImageNet class IDs to include in the y vector.
     classes = [398, 402]

-    # Magnitude to scale the y vector to.
-If this goes higher than 7-8, the images get quite abstract.
-    y_scale = 2

-    # If true, then ignore the `classes` setting and generate a random y vector.
-    random_label = False

-    # If true, then quantize y vector entries to 1 if greater than 0.5, or 0 otherwise.
-    quantize_label = False

-    # The indices in the range [0, 128) to change in the z vector.
-    axis_sets = [
-        range(0, 8),
-        range(8, 16),
-        range(16, 24),
-        range(24, 32),
-        range(32, 40),
-        range(40, 48),
-        range(48, 56),
-        range(56, 64),
-        range(64, 72),
-        range(72, 80)
-    ]

-    # How much to change each set of indices.
-Greater values make more noticeable change.
-    magnitudes = [
-        0.8,
-        0.8,
-        0.9,
-        0.9,
-        1,
-        1,
-        1,
-        1,
-        1,
-        1
-    ]

-    # The periodic functions that change the z vector index sets. `ramp` is a saw wave.
-    funcs = [
-        ramp,
-        np.sin,
-        ramp,
-        np.sin,
-        ramp,
-        np.sin,
-        np.cos,
-        np.sin,
-        np.cos,
-        np.sin
-    ]

-    # The periods of the preceding functions.
-1 repeats every beat, 2 repeats every 2 beats, etc.
-    periods = [
-        1,
-        1,
-        2,
-        2,
-        4,
-        4,
-        8,
-        8,
-        16,
-        16
-    ]
     ```
 4. Run the model with the given parameters:
     ```python